mazzzystar/make-CelebA-HQ/README.md

 python make_HQ_images.py ./

 ```
-where `./` is the directory where you wish the data to be saved.
+where `./` is the directory where you wish the data to be saved. this script will take a few hours to run depending on your internet connection and your CPU power.
+The final HQ images will be saved as .npy files in the ./celebA-HQ folder.

 # Sources
 This code is inspired by these files